This article aims to offer practical information for international people working in France.

 - The 35-hour week means that if you work above 35 hours per week you are entitled extra days off to compensate (réduction du temps de travail commonly “RTT”).
 Your RTT entitlement depends on what was negotiated in the collective bargaining agreement applicable to your sector of activity.
 A 39 hour week will typically give rise to an extra days holiday per month!

 - There are 10 bank holidays per year (dates vary according to regions).
 If they fall on a weekend, you will not recuperate them.
-Example: If they fall on Thursday employees will often faire le pont (meaning “make a bridge”) resulting in a long weekend.
+If, for example, they fall on a Tuesday or a Thursday, employees will often faire le pont (meaning “make a bridge”) resulting in a long weekend (ex.
+Saturday to Tuesday inclusive).
 Don’t expect lots of professional activity during July & August, school holiday period.
-Many companies close between 1-15 August.
+Many companies close between 1-15 August and Christmas week.

 - Although not obligatory, most companies offer luncheon vouchers (max. face value 19€) and 50-60% of their face value is paid for by the company, employees pay the difference.